 The Bootstrap Paradox happens when something is sent back (often to the traveler themselves), negating the need for its creation in the first place.
 Astronomy Trek explains the Bootstrap Paradox in terms of George Lucas going back and giving himself the finished scripts.
 (Yes, we really had to think about that one, too.)

 Taking Notes & Mapping Timelines

 Obsessive note-taking is always advised for writing fiction, down to the last little plot detail.
 Outline beforehand, and have an outline of where your story is going to go.
 This is the secret to many great authors you’ve likely picked up this week, and there are very few authors who can just pull a plot twist out of nowhere.

 When writing time travel, your outlines might have to become a little more focused on timelines and consequences.
 Create a mind map however you like, even if you have to clothespin some twine across your office and start hanging up notes.

 Real Studies in Time Travel (and Real Life Oddities)

-Real-life oddities have also popped up from time to time: John Titor notably posted on internet forums in the early 2000s, claiming that he was a time traveller from the year 2036 who came with the purpose of warning mankind.
-In 2006, a man called Håkan Nordkvis claimed that he had found a worm-hole through to meet his 72-year old self under his sink—yes, that does remind us just a little of Becoming John Malkovic, but somehow still not as weird…
+Real-life oddities have also popped up from time to time: John Titor notably posted on internet forums in the early 2000s, claiming that he was a time traveler from the year 2036 who came with the purpose of warning mankind.
+In 2006, a man called Håkan Nordkvis claimed that he had found a worm-hole through to meet his 72-year old self under his sink—yes, that does remind us just a little of Being John Malkovich, but somehow still not as weird…